How Much Should You Have in an Emergency Fund?

 Someone once said, “Life is like a box of chocolates.”
 Except I’d argue that chocolate is a lot more pleasant than some of the monkey wrenches life can throw at us.
 While unexpected expenses are a reality of life, they don’t always have to be burdensome or stressful.
 An emergency fund can make life a lot easier to manage when facing a furlough or a fridge on the fritz.

-Yet only about 40% of American adults could cover the cost of a $1,000 car repair or emergency room visit using savings, according to a January 2023 survey.1 The same survey reports that 12% of people surveyed had no savings.1
+Yet only about 12% of American adults could cover the cost of a $1,000 car repair or emergency room visit using savings, according to data from a March 2025 survey.
+The same survey reports that 19% of people surveyed had less than $100 saved.1

-An emergency fund can help us weather such unexpected financial storms.2 But how much should you have in your emergency fund, and where should you keep it?
+An emergency fund can help us weather such unexpected financial storms.
+But how much should you have in your emergency fund, and where should you keep it?

 An emergency fund is money set aside in an easily accessible savings account to help you more comfortably manage major unexpected expenses.
 This means unlikely extenuating circumstances and financial emergencies—a job loss, an injury, a broken furnace—not a new bike, a vacation, or routine bills.
 Ideally, you never want to need your emergency fund.